We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 For more information visit: www.nutanix.com.

-Dell EMC PowerMax NVMe is ranked 8th in All-Flash Storage Arrays with 7 reviews while Nutanix Acropolis AOS is ranked 1st in Hyper-Converged (HCI) with 29 reviews.
+Dell EMC PowerMax NVMe is ranked 7th in All-Flash Storage Arrays with 6 reviews while Nutanix Acropolis AOS is ranked 1st in Hyper-Converged (HCI) with 32 reviews.
 Dell EMC PowerMax NVMe is rated 9.2, while Nutanix Acropolis AOS is rated 9.0.
 The top reviewer of Dell EMC PowerMax NVMe writes "CloudIQ ensures that all our arrays are properly communicating so we can see performance and storage capacities".
 On the other hand, the top reviewer of Nutanix Acropolis AOS writes "What you might not know about Nutanix that makes it so unique".
-Dell EMC PowerMax NVMe is most compared with Dell EMC PowerStore, Dell EMC Unity XT, IBM FlashSystem, Dell EMC XtremIO and Hitachi Virtual Storage Platform F Series, whereas Nutanix Acropolis AOS is most compared with VMware vSAN, VxRail, HPE SimpliVity, Cisco HyperFlex HX-Series and VMware vSphere.
+Dell EMC PowerMax NVMe is most compared with Dell EMC PowerStore, Dell EMC Unity XT, IBM FlashSystem, Hitachi Virtual Storage Platform F Series and Dell EMC XtremIO, whereas Nutanix Acropolis AOS is most compared with VMware vSAN, VxRail, HPE SimpliVity, Cisco HyperFlex HX-Series and VMware vSphere.

 See our list of best All-Flash Storage Arrays vendors.